sharmazan/42_so_long/README.md

 Current implementation should be executed on linux, where MLX lib and X11 libraries installed.

-The build links against the system-installed MLX instead of a vendored copy.
 If your MLX headers or library are in a non-standard location, override the flags when building:

 ```bash